settings icon

 Answer

 People have different ideas about heaven.
-Many have no understanding of God at all, but still like to think of heaven as the "better place" where we all go when we die.
-Ideas about heaven are often no more than vague hopes, on par with "maybe I’ll win the lottery some day."
+Many have no understanding of God at all but still like to think of heaven as the “better place” where we all go when we die.
+Ideas about heaven are often no more than vague hopes, on par with “maybe I’ll win the lottery someday.”
 Most people don’t give heaven much thought until they attend a funeral or a loved one dies.
-It is popular to refer to heaven as the place where "the good people go."
-And of course, everyone they know and love is included in the category of "good people."
+It is popular to refer to heaven as the place where “the good people go.”
+And of course, everyone they know and love is included in the category of “good people.”

 When we stand before God one day, we cannot beg entrance to heaven based on our own merit.
 We have none to offer.
 Compared to God’s standard of holiness, not one of us is good enough.
-But Jesus is, and it is by His merit we can enter heaven.
-First Corinthians 6:9-11 says, "Do you not know that wrongdoers will not inherit the kingdom of God?
+But Jesus is good enough, and it is by His merit we can enter heaven.
+First Corinthians 6:9–11 says, “Do you not know that wrongdoers will not inherit the kingdom of God?
 Do not be deceived: Neither the sexually immoral nor idolaters nor adulterers nor men who have sex with men nor thieves nor the greedy nor drunkards nor slanderers nor swindlers will inherit the kingdom of God.
 And that is what some of you were.
-But you were washed, you were sanctified, you were justified in the name of the Lord Jesus Christ and by the Spirit of our God."
+But you were washed, you were sanctified, you were justified in the name of the Lord Jesus Christ and by the Spirit of our God.”
 The sacrifice of Jesus covers it all.

 The people who go to heaven are all alike in one way: they are sinners who have placed their faith in the Lord Jesus Christ (John 1:12; Acts 16:31; Romans 10:9).
 They have recognized their need for a Savior and humbly accepted God’s offer of forgiveness.
 They have repented of their old ways of living and set their course to follow Christ (Mark 8:34; John 15:14).
-They have not attempted to earn God’s forgiveness but have served him gladly from grateful hearts (Psalm 100:2).
-The kind of faith that saves a soul is one that transforms a life (James 2:26; 1 John 3:9-10) and rests fully on the grace of God.
+They have not attempted to earn God’s forgiveness but have served Him gladly from grateful hearts (Psalm 100:2).
+The kind of faith that saves a soul is one that transforms a life (James 2:26; 1 John 3:9–10) and rests fully on the grace of God.

 Do you want to know for sure that you will be among those who will go to heaven?
-Please read the following article: Going to Heaven - how can I guarantee my eternal destination?
+Please read the following article: Going to heaven—how can I guarantee my eternal destination?

 Return to: